oc8/event-management-ms/README.md

 - [ ] Prevent double closing exception insertion
 - [ ] Add CRUD operations
 - [ ] Add tests
-- [ ] Fix event recursion when the current date is far from the event date
+- [x] Fix event recursion when the current date is far from the event date
 - [ ] Return the datetime converted with the timezone and add a filter params to manually set the timezone for conversion
 - [x] Exclude slots/events when from filter is after the event date
 - [ ] Add a validation error struct to improve errors messages
+- [ ] Add overlapping event boolean field to the event struct